theforeman/theforeman.org/_posts/2020-11-27-foreman-community-newsletter-november-2020.md

 <!--more-->

-## Foreman 2.2.1 has been released.
+## Foreman 2.2.1 has been released!

 This includes updates to correct the logging layout and a fix for the puppetrun removal migration.
 For more information, see the full [release announcement](https://community.theforeman.org/t/foreman-2-2-1-has-been-released/21285/2?u=mcorr).